-No trip to Cabo San Lucas necessary; now you can make this iconic Mexican Coffee at home!
+No trip to Cabo San Lucas necessary; now you can make this iconic Mexican Coffee with Tequila and Coffee Liqueur at home!

-This post about Mexican Coffee came about simply.
+This post about Mexican Coffee with Tequila and Coffee Liqueur came about simply.
 I had published it almost 5 years ago and when someone asked for a recipe I went to find the one on this site and I could barely stand to copy and paste the link…oh those photos; absolutely cringe-worthy.
 Like many food bloggers; I started to share recipes online from a love of cooking; no one ever told me I would also have to be a food and beverage photographer!

 For a long time I was not.
 I started with a point and click camera which died shortly afterwards.
 It has been used for the requisite family photos but really…we never catalogued those shots or looked at them much again and I never thought much about things like composition or lighting; it was simply ‘Smile’ and we were done.